Family Guide to Denmark – Skagen and Farup Sommerland

 If you’re looking for a true family friendly hotel Farup is a great option.

 Prices for 4 people for one night including a 2 day entrance in the Park start at 1800 DK (240 €) – breakfast included.
-You can book it here.
+There are also many apartments nearby, you can find them here.

 You’ll find a common theme in the hotel, the forest.
 There’s a tree in the middle of the reception lobby, squirels and birds sitting by the window, a fireplace, a tree house inside the bedroom and even a moose in the restaurant whose head and eyes move.
 And if you’re blessed with a child’s attention to details you’ll find many other fun curiosities in this hotel…